We received the message to attend a crime scene at the British Museum some time after seven in the evening.

 From years of fighting in Afghanistan I had become something of a crack shot.
 Dropping to one knee, I raised my pistol, aimed, and squeezed the trigger.
 The gun discharged with a sharp crack, its retort echoing loud and long.

 The figure loosed an unearthly shriek and staggered back as a dark stain spread across its chest.
 The hood fell away, revealing a face so hideous and repulsive nightmares about it plague me to this day.
 Shocked by its sheer horror, my finger reflexively squeezed the trigger again.
 The second shot impacted near the first, and the — thing — as I can think of no other word to describe it, lurched again, the dagger slipping from its inhuman fingers.

 Annie hesitated for only a moment at the nightmarish sight before swinging her torch hard across its flattened head, opening a deep gash that streamed black blood across its mottled face.
 It shrieked again, blinded by the blood, and stumbled into the yawning pit, falling screeching from sight.

 Sparing not a second glance, Anne raced to the cross, her mouth opening in a mixture of shock and relief.
 “Peter,” she cried.

 I rushed to join her, keenly aware the throbbing chant had increased in volume.
 A sharp glance revealed agitated motion among the layers of alcoves.

 “Help me free him, Doctor,” Anne pleaded.

-I glanced toward the pit.
-As my gaze settled on the scattered mounds surrounding it, my stomach turned as realization dawned.
+I glanced toward the the scattered mounds surrounding the pit, and my stomach turned as realization dawned.
 They were bones.
 Piles upon piles of broken ribcages and split skulls, cracked femurs and crushed spines.
-Many were old and crumbling from age, others fresh, traces of flesh, cartilage and stringy sinew hanging in moist ribbons, tainted green by the hellish light.
+Many were old and crumbling from age; others were fresh, with traces of flesh, cartilage and stringy sinew hanging in moist ribbons, tainted green by the hellish light.